Cherokee spiritual beliefs: The Story of Corn and Medicine

 The Story of Corn and Medicine begins with the creation of the earth and animals.
-Earth was created out of mud that grew into land.
+Earth began as a soft, muddy island, suspended by cords from Galun'lati, a world of solid rock.

+Earth became solid land.
 Animals began exploring the earth, and it was the Buzzard that created valleys and mountains in the Cherokee land by the flapping of his wings.
 After some time, the earth became habitable for the animals, once the mud of the earth had dried and the sun had been raised up for light.

 According to the Cherokee medicine ceremony, the animals and plants had to stay awake for seven nights.
 The reasons weren't well known.
 Only the owl, panther, bat, and unnamed others were able to fulfill the requirements of the ceremony, so these animals were given the gift of night vision, which allowed them to hunt easily at night.
 Similarly, the only trees able to remain awake for the seven days were the cedar, pine, spruce, holly, laurel, and oak.
 These trees were given the gift of staying green year-round.

 The first woman argued with the first man and left their home.
 The first man, helped by the sun, tried tempting her with blueberries and blackberries to return, but was unsuccessful.
 He finally persuaded her to return by giving to her strawberries.

 Humans began to hunt animals and quickly grew in numbers.
 The population grew so rapidly that a rule was established that women can only have one child per year.
 Two early humans, a man and his wife, were Kanáti and Selu.
 Their names meant "The Lucky Hunter" and "Corn", respectively.
 Kanáti would hunt and bring an animal home for Selu to prepare.
 Kanáti and Selu had a child, and their child befriended another boy who had been created out of the blood of the slaughtered animals.
 The family treated this boy like one of their own, except they called him "The Wild Boy".

 Kanáti consistently brought animals home when he went hunting, and one day, the boys decided to secretly follow him.
 They discovered that Kanáti would move a rock concealing a cave, and an animal would come out of the cave only to be killed by Kanáti.
 The boys secretly returned to the rock and opened the entrance to the cave.
 The boys didn't realize that when the cave was opened many different animals escaped.